Alcatraz Day Tour – tickets, prices, what to expect

 Day cruise or Bay cruise – which is better?

-However, if Alcatraz tickets are sold out or you’re short on time, the Alcatraz Bay Cruise is still a great way to admire the island from a distance.
+San Francisco Bay Tour (The Cruise): Your boat circles around Alcatraz Island.
 While it doesn’t allow you to step foot on Alcatraz, it offers stunning views of the prison, the Golden Gate Bridge, and the San Francisco skyline, all while providing fascinating historical insights through a narrated audio guide.

 Read more: Alcatraz Day Tour or Bay Cruise?